-Weather related school closures
+Weather related school closures, shifts to virtual instruction

 Latest Weather Blog

-Weather related school closures
+Weather related school closures, shifts to virtual instruction

-Due to severe weather on Friday, some schools are planning to close for the day and re-open after the weekend.
+Due to power outages caused by severe weather on Friday, some schools are either closing or moving to virtual instruction instead of in-person classes.

 Click HERE for the latest from the WBRZ Weather team.